matsen/pplacer/docs/details/pplacer.rst

 A "reference package" is simply a collection of files including a reference tree, a reference alignment, and associated taxonomic information.
 We have the beginnings of a `reference package database`_ which we hope in the future to be a comprehensive resource for phylogenetic placement.
 It's just started, and we would love to have your submissions.
-For now most users will have to make a reference package using our taxtastic_ package to take advantage of the taxonomic annotation features of pplacer.
+For now most users will have to make a reference package using our taxtastic_ package.

 The ``aln.fasta`` is the alignment file.
 It should have the reference sequences which were used to make the reference tree, aligned with the query sequences to be placed on the reference tree.